That is a difficult question.

 You can think of the DDP as a disk image, which replication plants can use to print the actual cds.

-In case of an album or ep master, we will provide you with a DDP in a zipped archive and with our own DDP player, compatible with Windows and OSX, for you to check the DDP.
+In case of an Album or EP master, we will provide you with a DDP in a zipped archive also containing a DDP player, compatible with Windows and OSX, for you to check the DDP.

 With the help of this player you can listen to the DDP, check all the masters, track markers, pauses between songs, CD Text and ISR-Codes.

-With the player, you can also burn a listening copy / CDR, as well as export the separate songs to wav or aif files for digital distribution, e.g.
+With this player, you can also burn a listening copy / CDR, as well as export the separate songs to wav or aif files for digital distribution, e.g.

 We are offering two different pricing models:

 1) emastering or unattended mastering, which means, you will send us the tracks via internet and we will return your finished masters for approval.

 If you want us to do any changes, no problem, we will do them with no additional charge until you are completely satisfied.
 You get charged by track. depending on how many tracks you want us to work on.